Has Your Business Outgrown Its Accounting Software? Easy Self-test

 New cloud-synced accounting software may solve your issue if you nod your head at this problem.

-Relying on Spreadsheets for Inventory Tracking.
+4. Relying on Spreadsheets for Inventory Tracking

-If you still use spreadsheets to track and update inventory records, it may be time to upgrade your accounting software.
 Not only are mistakes like the shipment of incorrect items costly, but they could also affect your customer relationships and brand image.
 ERP software is the solution you seek when looking to improve your inventory management, visibility and tracking, and even predict demand, allocate resources, and optimize stock.

-Limited Ability to Accommodate New Operational Needs
+5. Limited Ability to Accommodate New Operational Needs

 If your accounting tool cannot connect with popular third-party apps like PayPal and Zendesk, your business management software is limited to niche processes.
 It won’t allow future expansion to support operational activities like distribution, manufacturing, logistics, professional services, project accounting, and more.

-Difficulty Complying with Regulatory Requirements
+6. Difficulty Complying with Regulatory Requirements

 If you spend too many resources to remain compliant, as transparency becomes more critical and compliance becomes more complex, it may be a sign that you’ve outgrown your system.